Chashitsu: History

 The term chashitsu came into use after the start of the Edo period (c.
 1600).
 In earlier times, various terms were used for spaces used for tea ceremony, such as chanoyu zashiki (茶湯座敷, "sitting room for chanoyu"), sukiya (place for poetically inclined aesthetic pursuits [fūryū, 風流]) such as chanoyu), and kakoi (囲, "partitioned-off space").
 An account stated that it was the shogun Ashikaga Yoshimasa who built the first chashitsu at his Higashiyama villa in Kyoto.
 It was described as a small room of four-and-a-half tatami and was separated from the main residence.

 According to Japanese historian Moriya Takeshi in his article "The Mountain Dwelling Within the City", the ideal of wabi-style tea ceremony (wabi-cha) had its roots in the urban society of the Muromachi period (1336 to 1573), and took form in the tea houses that townspeople built at their residences and which affected the appearance of thatched huts in mountain villages.
-Before this, tea ceremony was generally enjoyed in rooms built in the shoin-zukuri architectural style, a style frequently employed in tea rooms built today.
+Before this, tea ceremony was generally enjoyed in rooms built in the shoin-zukuri architectural style, a style still frequently employed today.

 Tea houses first appeared in the Sengoku period (mid-15th century to early 17th century), a time in which the central government had almost no practical power, the country was in chaos, and wars and uprisings were commonplace.
 Seeking to reclaim Japan, samurai were busy acquiring and defending territories, promoting trade and overseeing the output of farms, mills and mines as de facto rulers, and many of the poor were eager to seek the salvation of the afterlife as taught by Buddhism.
 Tea houses were built mostly by Zen monks or by daimyōs, samurai, and merchants who practiced tea ceremony.
 They sought simplicity and tranquility – central tenets of Zen philosophy.
 The acknowledgment of simplicity and plainness, which is a central motivation of the tea house, continued to remain as a distinct Japanese tradition in the later periods.

 The Golden Tea Room (黄金の茶室, Ōgon no chashitsu) was a portable gilded chashitsu constructed during the 16th century Azuchi–Momoyama period for the Japanese regent Lord Toyotomi Hideyoshi's tea ceremonies.
 The original room is lost, but a number of reconstructions have been made.
 The Golden Tea Room was constructed to impress guests with the might and power of the regent.
 This was in contrast to the rustic aesthetics codified under his tea master Sen no Rikyū, although it is speculated that Rikyū might have helped in the design.
 The room's opulence was highly unusual and may have also been against wabi-sabi norms.
 At the same time, the simplicity of the overall design with its clean lines could be seen as within the canon.
 The extent of teamaster Rikyū's involvement in the design of the room is not known, however he was in attendance on a number of occasions when tea was being served to guests in the room.